ICGC-TCGA-PanCancer/cli/QuickStart.md

 ```
 The generated jobs will use the INI files in `~/ini-dir` so it is important to make any necessary edits before this step!

+TODO: need to have some output even if it's OK!

+TODO: need better notes on contents of ini-dir, need to move ini out of here once submitted.

 You can verify that your job request has been enqueued with this command:
 ```
 $ pancancer status queues